 Step 3.
 Gain experience

-In other words, this can help you decide if you don’t like psychiatric nursing.
+In other words, this can help you decide if you like psychiatric nursing.
 Also, it can give you valuable experience in another type of field.

 Step 4.
 Obtain your certification in psychiatric nursing